racket/racket7/racket/src/cs/README.txt

 can use `racket/base` functionality, but beware that code from `racket/base` will be duplicated in each layer.

+The "io" layer relies on a shared library, rktio, to provide a uniform interface to OS resources.
+The rktio source is in a "rktio" sibling directory.

 Files in this directory: